-Protecting the American people from terrorist threats is the reason the Department of Homeland Security (DHS) was created, and remains our highest priority.
+Protecting the American people from terrorist threats is the reason DHS was created, and remains our highest priority.

 Protecting the American people from terrorist threats is the reason the Department of Homeland Security was created, and remains our highest priority.